 (After registering, you will receive a confirmation email containing additional information about joining the meeting.
 If this is the first time you have attended a Zoom event, you may be directed to download the Zoom app.
 You do NOT need a Zoom account to attend.)

 This event is hosted by the Spartanburg County Public Libraries.

 Annette Baldwin (Carrie Chapman Catt)

 Annette Baldwin has been researching and performing first-person monologues since 1986 when she launched her portrayal of humanitarian and peace advocate Jane Addams.
-Baldwin’s First Person Portrayals, Visual Journeys Lectures and Readers Theater have been presented to audiences in 20 states.
+Baldwin’s First Person Portrayals, Visual Journeys Narratives and Readers Theater have been presented to audiences in 20 states.
 She has appeared at public libraries, educational institutions, community organizations, professional associations, state and federal government agencies, to the business community, at state and national conferences, special events and at historical societies and museums, including the National Museum of American History at the Smithsonian Institution in Washington, D.C.
 Baldwin, who resides in the Chicago suburbs, is also a former Illinois Humanities Road Scholar.

 A dynamic speaker and tenacious organizer, Carrie Chapman Catt was a powerful force in the women’s suffrage movement.
 Her relentless campaigning won Woodrow Wilson’s respect and support, and ultimately led to passage of the Nineteenth Amendment granting women the right to vote.

 Born in Wisconsin in 1859, Carrie Lane moved with her family to Iowa at the age of seven.
 She graduated from Iowa State University as the only woman in her class and soon began work as a teacher, principal, and school superintendent.
 She married newspaper editor Leo Chapman in 1885, but their marriage was cut short one year later when he died suddenly of typhoid fever.
 Four years later, she married wealthy engineer George Catt.